AMERICAN WEDDINGS BLOG

 To learn more about how to apply for a covenant marriage license, or for tips on how to officiate a covenant marriage ceremony, read:

-Cons: Leaving a covenant marriage is a long and costly process.
+Leaving a covenant marriage is a long and costly process.
 There are strict requirements for marital counseling and limited reasons for divorce (for example, a partner must prove adultery, ongoing addictions, domestic violence or abuse, abandonment, or other specific reasons to leave).
 There’s no option for a no-fault divorce in a covenant marriage.
+Because it can be very difficult to prove domestic violence and abuse in a relationship, covenant marriages can endager some spouses.

-Covenant marriages make up a very small percentage of marriages in the US and are rarely in the media spotlight.
+Covenant marriages make up a very small percentage of marriages in the US and are rarely in the media spotlight, until recently.

 Derick and Jill (Duggar) Dilliard are one of the few celebrity couples known to be in a covenant marriage.
 When the devout Baptist couple married in Arkansas in 2014, during their time on the reality show 19 Kids and Counting, the term ‘covenant marriage’ started popping up in shiny gossip mag headlines everywhere, possibly for the first time ever.